- 1 can (14-3/4 ounces) salmon, drained, bones and skin removed

 - In a large bowl, combine the first 11 ingredients.
 Place 1/3 cup salmon mixture into eight muffin cups coated with cooking spray.
-Bake at 425° for 10-15 minutes or until a meat thermometer reads 160°.
+Bake at 425° for 10-15 minutes or until a thermometer reads 160°.

 - Meanwhile, combine the sauce ingredients.
 Serve with salmon.
 Yield: 4 servings.